DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/13-Named-Continuous-Distributions.md

 e.
 Fill in the blank.
 There is a probability of 90% that the next vehicle will arrive within __ minutes.
 This value is known as the 90% percentile of the random variable.
 f.
 Use the function `stripplot()` to visualize the arrival of 30 vehicles using a random sample from the appropriate exponential distribution.

-\indent 2.
-Suppose time until computer errors on the F-35 follows a Gamma distribution with mean 20 hours and variance 10.
+2. Suppose time until computer errors on the F-35 follows a Gamma distribution with mean 20 hours and variance 10.

 a.
 Find the probability that 20 hours pass without a computer error.
 b.
 Find the probability that 45 hours pass without a computer error, given that 25 hours have already passed.
 Does the memoryless property apply to the Gamma distribution?